 Sweet's syndrome, also called acute febrile neutrophilic dermatosis, is an uncommon skin condition.
 It causes fever and a painful skin rash that appears mostly on the arms, face and neck.

-The exact cause of Sweet's syndrome isn't known.
-In some people, it's triggered by an infection, illness or certain medications.
-Sweet's syndrome can also occur with some types of cancer.
+The cause of Sweet's syndrome isn't known, but it's sometimes triggered by an infection, illness or medication.
+It can also occur with some types of cancer.

 The most common treatment for Sweet's syndrome is corticosteroid pills, such as prednisone.
-Signs and symptoms often disappear just a few days after treatment begins, but recurrence is common.
+Signs and symptoms may go away after just a few days of treatment but can come back again.

 When to see a doctor

-If you develop a painful, red rash that quickly grows in size, see your doctor for appropriate treatment.
+See your doctor if you develop a painful, red rash that quickly grows in size.

 Sweet's syndrome is uncommon, but certain factors increase your risk, including: